Get all the latest data for Tulum

 Can I legally rent out property on my visa in Tulum right now?

-You do not need to live in Mexico to rent out your Tulum property, and many foreign owners manage their rentals from abroad using local property managers.
+You do not need to live in Mexico to rent out property in Tulum, and many foreign owners use a local property manager for guest communication, cleaning, maintenance and tax support.

 We cover everything there is to know about buying and renting out in Tulum here.